Hoot (EP)

 Hoot (Korean: 훗; subtitled 009) is the third extended play by the South Korean girl group Girls' Generation.
 The extended play contains five songs and was released on 27 October 2010, by SM Entertainment.

-The album is listed by Gaon Album Chart as the third best-selling album of 2010 in South Korea, with 163,066 copies sold.
+Hoot was the third best-selling album of 2010 on the Gaon Album Chart, with 163,066 copies sold.

 Composition

 Contributions to the album's production came from Wheesung, Jinu (Hitchhiker), Kenzie and the former Roommate and Nadia member Hwang Hyun.
 The title song, "Hoot", was composed by the Danish songwriter-producers Martin Michael Larsson and Lars Halvor Jensen, of Deekay, together with the British songwriter Alex James, with the intention of creating an "exciting up-tempo record for a female artist or group".
 It was originally titled "Bulletproof" and written with English lyrics.

 "Mistake" is the second track and a R&B ballad with lyrics by Kwon Yuri which is about a girl who can't move on from a relationship with a guy who asked her to "wait" for him but in the end he found another and she blames herself for not trying harder to keep the love between them.
 The third track "My Best Friend" is a contemporary R&B song with lyrics by Wheesung that talks about each other's friendship of Girls' Generation.
 The fourth track "Wake Up" is an electropop song carrying dark synth beat-sounds with medium tempo shuffle rhythm.
 "Snowy Wish" is the fifth track and a bright dance-pop song.